Do uniform tangential interfacial stresses affect adhesion?: Formulation

 where $\Omega$ is the contact domain, and the quantity

 is, what we call, the \textit{displaced tangential volume}, being $v_{m}$ the average tangential displacement in the contact area.
 The internal energy of the system is then given by

 where $\Delta\gamma$ work of adhesion and $A=\left\vert \Omega\right\vert $ is the contact area.
-Finding the minimum of $\mathcal{U}\left( s,W,A\right) $ allows to find the contact solution when the state parameters are the separation $s=-\delta$, the tangentially displaced volume $W$, and the contact area $A$.
+Finding the minimum of $\mathcal{U}\left( s,W,A\right) $ allows to find the contact solution when the state parameters are the separation $s$ (or equivalently the penetration $\delta=-s$), the tangentially displaced volume $W$, and the contact area $A$.
 However, in our problem, the state variables are $\left( s,\tau,A\right) $, as the shear stress $\tau$ is uniform in the contact area and is actually kept constant as the system configuration changes towards the final equilibrium state.
 In such a case, there is a certain amount of mechanical energy associated with the constant stress field $\tau$.
-Therefore, the right thermodynamic potential must consider the potential energy associated to the uniformly distributed stress $\tau$ and can be determined by performing the following Legendre transform (see \cite{callen}):
+Therefore, we prefer to consider the following potential energy associated with the uniformly distributed stress $\tau$ that can be determined by performing the following Legendre transform (see \cite{callen} ):

 where, in fact, the term $-\tau W$ is the potential energy associated with the uniform stress distribution $\tau$.
 This leads to define the new thermodynamic potential